ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

       --replicant-affinity-policy string          Affinity policy to use when multicreate is used ("affinity", "anti-affinity")
       --replicant-scheme string                   Naming scheme to use for duplicate VMs ("suffix", "prefix").
       --replicants int                            Number of duplicate instances to create in this request.
+      --replication-sites strings                 Indicates the replication sites of the boot volume.
+See "ibmcloud pi disaster-recovery" command to get a list of replication sites.
       --shared-processor-pool string              The shared processor pool ID of the pool that the server will be in.
       --storage-affinity string                   Affinity policy for storage pool selection.
 Valid values are "affinity" and "anti-affinity".
                                                   If --storage-pool is provided, then this it cannot be specified.